Krishtronomy/tech-stacker/README.md

 There are many Market place Applications out there, however at techStacker our focus is the ability to be able to buy and sell Tech gear whether it be new, used, good condition etc, in an easy to use manner with no fee's to use the Web Application, to help more buyers and sellers to connect, while putting their old tech to use without it going to waste.

 # Why is it a problem that needs solving?
 Our focus is to allow Tech gear to be accessible to everyone.
-In todays day and age, tech is always involving and it can be difficult to keep up with all the latest releases of products.
+In todays day and age, tech is always evolving and it can be difficult to keep up with all the latest releases of products.
 New tech products are constantly being purchased by consumers while the old versions of it are collecting dust inside drawers; techStacker will solve this problem of old tech going to waste, by opening up a marketplace for sellers to list their no longer required products for any interested buyers.
 Because it will have a pure focus of tech gear, it will have the attraction of users to the techStacker application, rather than being overwhelmed by the choice of other martketplace applications that focus on other categories.

 # Link to Website:
 https://techstacker.herokuapp.com/